 - 6.1 We recognise the significant impact of trauma on children/young people and families.
 We recognise that children/young people who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
 They may feel helpless, humiliated and some sense of blame.
 Our school may be the only stable, secure and predictable element in their lives. - 6.2 We accept that the behaviour of a child/young person in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.
 We understand the need to work in a trauma-informed way with these children and their families. - 6.3 We recognise that children and young people can be at risk in a range of contexts (community, home, school, referred to as contextual safeguarding) and from their peers and not just from adults.
-We understand that all children and young people involved in peer-on-peer abuse need protection and support. - 6.4 Our school will support all pupils by: - ensuring the content of the curriculum includes social and emotional aspects of learning, drug, alcohol and tobacco education and relationships and sex education; - ensuring a comprehensive curriculum response to online safety, enabling children, young people and parents/carers to learn about the risks of new technologies and social media and to use these responsibly; - ensuring that child protection is included in the curriculum to help children and young people to stay safe, recognise when they do not feel safe and identify who they might or can talk to; - building resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views; - providing pupils with a number of appropriate adults to approach if they are in difficulties; - supporting the development of children and young people in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; - ensuring all staff understand their responsibility for safeguarding and know what to do if they have a concern for a child or young person's wellbeing - ensuring that all staff understand the additional safeguarding issues of children and young people with special educational needs and disabilities and how to address them - ensuring that all staff are aware of the early help process, and understand their role in it, including acting as the lead professional where appropriate.
+We understand that all children and young people involved in peer-on-peer abuse need protection and support. - 6.4 Our school will support all pupils by: - ensuring the content of the curriculum includes social and emotional aspects of learning, drug, alcohol and tobacco education and relationships and sex education; - ensuring a comprehensive curriculum response to online safety, enabling children, young people and parents/carers to learn about the risks of new technologies and social media and to use these responsibly; - ensuring that child protection is included in the curriculum to help children and young people to stay safe in a range of contexts, including online, and to recognise when they do not feel safe and identify who they might or can talk to; - building resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views; - ensuring that all adults in school understand that children and young people must be taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse of any kind - providing pupils with a number of appropriate adults to approach if they are in difficulties;

-- liaising and working together with other support services and those agencies involved in safeguarding children and young people; - monitoring attendance patterns and reviewing and responding to them as part of welfare and protection procedures; - monitoring those who have been identified as having welfare or protection concerns and providing appropriate support; and - participating in Operation Encompass, so that we receive notification from police of domestic abuse incidents involving children (incidents in which a child was present, ordinarily resides at the incident location or with an involved party); our participation will be publicised on our website.
+- supporting the development of children and young people in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; - ensuring all staff understand their responsibility for safeguarding and know what to do if they have a concern for a child or young person's wellbeing - ensuring all staff understand their responsibility for safeguarding and know what to do if they have a concern about the behaviour of an adult - ensuring that all staff understand the additional safeguarding issues of children and young people with special educational needs and disabilities and how to address them - ensuring that all staff are aware of the early help process, and understand their role in it, including acting as the lead professional where appropriate. - liaising and working together with other support services and those agencies involved in safeguarding children and young people; - monitoring attendance patterns and reviewing and responding to them as part of welfare and protection procedures; - monitoring those who have been identified as having welfare or protection concerns and providing appropriate support; and - participating in Operation Encompass, so that we receive notification from police of domestic abuse incidents involving children (incidents in which a child was present, ordinarily resides at the incident location or with an involved party); our participation will be publicised on our website.